pritikadasgupta/adventofcode/README.md

 | 2017 | ⬜ / 50 | |
 | 2016 | ⬜ / 50 | |
 | 2015 | 41⭐ / 50 | |

+(I will revisit the other years when I have time!)

 **Total: 155⭐**